lc-cs-172/fall-2025/assignments/pair/p2/Directions.md

 ## Submission Details

-Each assignment has two authors, one primary submission, and one secondary submission.
-Yes, two submissions, one each (to satisfy Google Classroom logistics).
-The write-up is a single ASCII .txt file called bst_write-up.txt`.
+Each assignment has two or more authors, one primary submission, and secondary submissions.
+Yes, multiple submissions, one each (to satisfy Google Classroom logistics).
+The write-up is a single ASCII .txt file called `bst_write-up.txt`.
 Each write-up contains *brief* entries which

-* identify your paired programming partner
+* identify your programming partners
 * indicate the primary and secondary submitters
 * state how you used AI if at all
 * mention how you shared responsibilities